SkylineCommunications/dataminer-docs/user-guide/Advanced_Functionality/DataMiner_Systems/BPA_tests/BPA_Firewall_Configuration.md

 ### Warning

-Too many (or too little) ports are allowed through the Windows firewall, or the firewall is completely disabled.
+Too many (or too few) ports are allowed through the Windows firewall, or the firewall is completely disabled.

 ### Errors